Expectation of Good Citizenship

 - No college student shall realize a profit from intellectual property, scientific, and technological developments, materials, or objects, including inventions, discoveries, trade secrets, computer software, and original works and ideas sold exclusively to Howard College students.

-- When instructional material developed by a student is sold in the college bookstore for profit, the publisher of the materials must be approved by the instructional administrator.
+- When instructional material developed by a student is sold in the Bookstore for profit, the publisher of the materials must be approved by the instructional administrator.

 Any college student who intends to create any intellectual property, scientific, and technological developments, materials, or objects, including inventions, discoveries, trade secrets, computer software, and original works and ideas developed wholly or partially using college time, equipment, materials, facilities, and/or personnel who intends to copyright, patent, or otherwise merchandise those intellectual property, scientific, and technological developments, materials, or objects, including inventions, discoveries, trade secrets, computer software, and original works and ideas will inform the president of the college of his/her intent through the instructional administrator.
 The president will have final approval.
 At that time the college will initiate a review of scientific and technological disclosures, including consideration of ownership and appropriate legal protection.